BradleyCulley/bradleyculley.github.io/_posts/2023-9-23-annoucing-a-new-consulting-project.md

 > •	Implemented Redux via Redux Toolkit (RTK) and moved relevant data into Redux.
 Auth data, chart data, currently-applied filters, etc.<br><br>
 > •	Migration to TypeScript for both frontend and backend is currently in progress

-But wait, there’s more!

 Over the past few months, we also built out a third application, which I’ll post about here soon.
-That third application is very related to the product described in this post!
+The third application is very related to the product described in this post.

 Thank you Mitchell for making all of this possible.
 It was an awesome experience.
-The epitome of true product development.

-About a month ago, I took a new full-time corp-to-corp software engineering role through my consultancy.
+About a month ago, I took a new full-time corp-to-corp software engineering role through my consulting company.
 The role is with a large software company based in Massachusetts.
 More on that soon.

 #### Thanks for reading!

-Leave a like or comment on LinkedIn if you enjoyed this post.
-Reach out to me on LinkedIn if you’d like to chat about anything related to this post: [linkedin.com/in/brad-culley-93651992](https://www.linkedin.com/in/brad-culley-93651992/).
+#### Leave a like or comment on LinkedIn if you enjoyed this post.

+#### Reach out to me on LinkedIn if you’d like to chat about anything related to this post: [linkedin.com/in/brad-culley-93651992](https://www.linkedin.com/in/brad-culley-93651992/).